Sri Srinivasa Kalyana

-Sri Srinivasa Kalyana, is 1974 Kannada-language Hindu mythological film directed by Vijay.
-Based on lord Venkateswara, the film stars Dr. Rajkumar, B. Saroja Devi and Manjula in key roles.
-It also featured the first screen appearances of Dr. Rajkumar's sons, Shiva Rajkumar and Raghavendra Rajkumar as child actors.
+Sri Srinivasa Kalyana is a 1974 Kannada-language Hindu mythological film directed by Vijay.
+Based on the story of Lord Venkateswara, the film stars Dr. Rajkumar, B. Saroja Devi and Manjula in key roles.
+It also featured the first screen appearances of Dr. Rajkumar's sons, Shiva Rajkumar and Raghavendra Rajkumar, as child actors.
 The movie was dubbed in Tamil as Ezhumalaiyan Dharisanam and in Telugu as Sri Tirupatikshetra Mahatyam (1977).